Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

+Alternatively, it is mathematically less sophisticated and physically more intuitive that, Algorithms \ref{MCSimuDisc} through \ref{MCSimuSFF} can be used to simulate a time series of SFF-FS or SFF-EB Hamiltonians $\{H(t)\}_{0\le t\le 1}$, evolving adiabatically from a pre-solved $H(0)$ with a known $\psi_0(H(0))$ to a target Hamiltonian $H(1)$, such that a warm start for $H(0)$ is readily available, and running any Algorithm \ref{MCSimuDisc} through \ref{MCSimuContV2} for $H(t)$, $0\le t<1$ till convergence supplies warm starts for simulating $H(t+\delta t)$, $\delta t>0$, so long as $\|H(t+\delta t)-H(t)\|$ is sufficiently small and $H(t)$, $0\le t<1$ is always sufficiently gapped to satisfy conditions of the adiabatic theorem \cite{Born28,Kato50,Berry84,Farhi01,Jansen07,Amin09}.
+Similar adiabatic techniques have been used in the context of boltzmannonic stoquastic Hamiltonians \cite{Bravyi10,Aharonov07a,Aharonov07b}.

+Still further, it often happens, and always does in the context of GSQC \cite{Feynman85,Kitaev02,Mizel04,Kempe06}, that the sought-after ground state encodes the history of a quantum evolution and has the quantum probability distributed more or less uniformly among a polynomial number of temporal snapshots of the evolution history, in which one or a few temporal snapshot(s) representing the initial condition of the quantum evolution is/are associated with a known distribution in space carrying a polynomially sized portion of the quantum probability, from which a warm start can be picked easily.

-It can be easily recognized that the presented methods of solving a sign problem in numerical simulations are not limited to solutions of quantum many-body systems.
+\iftoggle{ForUSPTO} {One skilled in the art shall have no difficulty to recognize that} {It can be easily recognized that} the presented methods of solving a sign problem in numerical simulations are not limited to solutions of many-body quantum systems.
 Rather, the essential ideas generalize straightforwardly to applications and problems in other areas of science, technology, and engineering, including but not limited to statistics and optimizations, where a high-dimensional density is involved and/or to be simulated, based on which a linear or quadratic functional or another mathematical form is defined as an expectation value, and a computational task is to derive a good numerical estimate to the expectation value.
 Familiar examples include the theory and applications of Markov random fields, Gibbs distributions, and Gibbs samplings in probability theory, Bayesian statistics, image processing, and stochastic optimizations \cite{Geman84,Liu01,Li09,Bremaud17}, which have demonstrated and enjoyed tremendous successes in providing incredibly efficient numerical methods and algorithms solving many problems of great practical importance, especially when the underlying density is everywhere non-negative and no sign problem is there to spoil numerical integration.